 After releasing his fifth album, Chapter V, in 2012, Trey Songz toured once again across North America.
 In 2016, Trey Songz had his next album debut at the top spot on the Billboard Top 200 with the release of Trigger.
 In 2017, he released Tremaine, his seventh studio album.
 Once again, the album achieved platinum status.
 In 2018, Trey Songz released a number of mixtapes.

-Acting Career: Trey Songz has also experienced some success in the entertainment world.
+Trey Songz has also experienced some success in the entertainment world.
 He typically appears as himself in various television series such as Lincoln Heights and Total Divas.
-In the film world, Trey Songz has appeared as an actor on more than one occasion, such as Texas Chainsaw 3D and Baggage Claim.
+In the film world, Trey Songz has appeared as an actor in several productions, such as Texas Chainsaw 3D and Baggage Claim.

 Another incident occurred in 2012 when Trey Songz was sued over the catchphrase "Yuuup."
 Storage Wars star Dave Hester had trademarked the phrase, giving him exclusive rights to use it in order to sell merchandise.
 Trey Songz disputed this, as he had been using the catchphrase since before Storage Wars aired.
 Ultimately, the judge ruled in favor of Hester.